High-end dining table

 Rectangular Tables:

-These work well in long, narrow rooms and can accommodate more seating, making them ideal for large families or frequent gatherings.
+The most traditional shape, which is great for longer rooms and larger groups.
+They can accommodate for more seating, making them ideal for large families or frequent get-togethers.

 Rectangular Tables